OHI-Science/OHI-website/content/news/CMIP_1_what_is_this.md

 <br>

-Much of the content of this website is derived from these excellent sources:
+Much of the content in this post is derived from these excellent sources:

 * [ECMWF](https://confluence.ecmwf.int/display/CKB/CMIP6%3A+Global+climate+projections#CMIP6:Globalclimateprojections-Parameterlistings): A super useful and down-to-earth description of CMIP6!